jeemb/questions-answers/README.md

   * Create Questions model
   * Focus on getting questions functionality in place - index page and components to display questions
   * Create question page to display specific question
+  * Add CRUD functionality for questions
   * Implement navigation bar at top of all pages
   * Create Answers model
   * Focus on getting answers functionality in place (one-to-many relationship)
-  * CRUD functionality for answers
+  * Add delete functionality for answers

 2. UX/UI
   * Style with bootstrap/CSS.

 3. Polish
   * Refactor if necessary
-  * Check indentation
   * Update README (if needed)

 ### Code Generators